shuozhixu/Materials_2024/README.md

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - VORONOI package.
 This is to calculate Voronoi tessellation of the atoms in the simulation cell.
 To learn more, please visit [this page](https://docs.lammps.org/compute_voronoi_atom.html).

-To build LAMMPS with these two packages, use the file `lmp_mbvo.sh` in the `lammps/` directory in this GitHub repository.
+To build LAMMPS with these two packages, use the file `lmp_mbvo.sh`.
 First, cd to any directory on OSCER, e.g., \$HOME, then

 	sh lmp_mbvo.sh